We continue to adopt the Quoted Companies Alliance (QCA) Code and its obligations to AIM Rule 26.

 Principle 5 – Maintain the Board as a well-functioning, balanced team led by the Chair

-Mike Fletcher, the Non-Executive Chairman, is responsible for ensuring that the Group maintains the highest standards of corporate governance.
+Richard Logan, the Non-Executive Chairman, is responsible for ensuring that the Group maintains the highest standards of corporate governance.
 The Executive Directors have responsibility for implementation of the Board’s strategy.
 All the Directors have appropriate skills and experience for the roles they perform at Inspired Energy, including as members of Board Committees.

 A monthly report is provided to the Board of the financial and operational performance of the Group.
 Information is provided in advance of meetings.